dxa/playbook/format.md

 section: root
 ---
 {:.page_head}
-# Deciding on a messaging format
+# Proposing a messaging format

 {:.sub_head}
 A message format specifies the representation of data as it's exchanged.